uventura/cryptography_vegenere/README.md

 # Vigenere Cypher Attack

-First work of Computational Security, which aims to break Vigenere Cypher.
+First work of Computational Security course from Brasília University, which aims to break Vigenere Cypher.